 Wondering if you could have high cortisol?
 Read on to learn more about the role cortisol plays in the body, high cortisol levels symptoms, and how an at-home cortisol test can help.

-According to Mayo Clinic, signs and symptoms associated with excess cortisol levels can include :
+According to Mayo Clinic, high cortisol symptoms associated with excess cortisol levels can include :

 You may also experience more body hair growth or have trouble sleeping (since cortisol affects the body’s sleep-wake cycle).
-Among women, symptoms of high cortisol can include a decreased sex drive and menstrual cycle irregularities.
+Symptoms of high cortisol levels in females can include a decreased sex drive and menstrual cycle irregularities.

 In general, one of the most effective ways to lower your cortisol levels is to lower your stress level.
 Here are some stress management tips that could help: